 Red light cameras have expanded in use across the country while growing in controversy.
 Although proponents of the cameras argue that they reduce automobile fatalities and injuries, opponents complain that they violate due process rights.
 These cameras are currently in use in several North Carolina cities, so there is a chance that you could run afoul of one and receive a citation in the mail.
 In certain cases, you may be able to successfully appeal the ticket and have it dismissed.
 If you’ve received a red light camera ticket, you deserve to know your rights.
 Hancock Law Firm, PLLC, handles all types of traffic tickets and we can help with yours.

-Overview of the Red Light Camera Program
+Overview of the Red Light Camera Program in North Carolina

 Running a red light is illegal in North Carolina, but enforcing the law is relatively difficult.
 Recognizing that the police can’t be everywhere at once, several cities throughout North Carolina use cameras to catch and fine drivers who run red lights.
 Among those are Greenville, Fayetteville, Wilmington, and Raleigh.
 Other major cities like Charlotte and Greensboro operated the cameras in the past but have now terminated them.
 Controversies have arisen over how cities use the fines that drivers pay, but some of the most heated opposition is over claims that the cameras violate due process rights.